-We're doing it Rolling Stones style and living together in one flat (in Berlin).
-Plenty of people have housemates but not many work, play and spend 20-30 hours a week in a little van with as well.
+We're living together in one flat in Berlin.
+It's intense having housemates that you work, play and spend 20-30 hours a week in a cramped van with as well.
 The guys are more like family than friends but that isn't always a good thing.
-Being around three brothers 24/7 is a hell of a lot harder than being around three mates.
-But we love eachother nonetheless.
+Being around three brothers 24/7 isn't easy.
+But we love each other nonetheless.

 Our schedule is pretty brutal.
-Leave Berlin on Wed or Thurs, drive 8 or 9 hours and set up / soundcheck / play / pack down for 3 or 4 days of shows.
-There's normally a 4 or 5 hour drive between each show too.
+Leave Berlin on Wed or Thurs, drive 8 or 9 hours and set up / soundcheck / play / pack down for 3 - 4 days of shows.
+There's normally a 4 - 5 hour drive between each show too.
 Then drive back to Berlin on Sun or Mon to work on the management side of things for a couple of days (we're 100% independent and run our own label).
-Then come Wed or Thurs we do it all again.
+Then come Wed or Thurs, do it all again.

-On bigger legs things get even more intense- our 3 week tour of France ended in Nice and we did the return trip from Nice to Berlin in one day (through 5 countries).
+On bigger legs things get even more intense- our last tour of France ended in Nice and we did the return drive from Nice to Berlin in one day (through 5 countries).
 Most nights on tour we're couch surfing to save cash- sleeping on air beds someone's house or staying in hostel dorms.
 It's an amazing way to meet people but sleep deprivation is pretty standard.
-Getting to bed around 3 or 4am every night doesn't help...
+Getting to bed around 4am every night doesn't help.

-To put things in perspective, you might not know that we're touring full time.
-Yes, very week of the year.
-Which means this has been our weekly schedule for the last 10 months... crazy times.
+To put things in perspective, we've been touring full time.
+Every week of the year.
+Which means this has been our schedule for the last 10 months... crazy times.

 That being said, the other question I get is "is it worth it?".
 Despite the insanity, my answer to that has never changed.
-Two words - HELL YES.
+Hell yes.